Sentinel-3: Applications

 The applications of Sentinel-3 are diverse.
 Using the collection of sensors on-board Sentinel-3 is able to detect ocean and land temperature and colour change.
 The Ocean and Land Color Instrument (OLCI) has a 300 m resolution with 21 distinct bands allowing global coverage in less than four days.
 This sensor can then be used to by researches to do water quality and land-monitoring research.
 The satellite also has the ability to monitor the temperature of the sea, land and ice through the Sea and Land Surface Temperature Radiometer (SLSTR).
-Sentinel-3 also had the ability to detect changes in sea-surface height and sea-ice using the synthetic aperture radar altimeter and the microwave radiometer, two of the most complex sensors on the satellite.
+Sentinel-3 also has the ability to detect changes in sea-surface height and sea-ice using the synthetic aperture radar altimeter and the microwave radiometer, two of the most complex sensors on the satellite.

 The observations acquired by the mission will be used to in conjunction with other ocean-observing missions to contribute to the Global Ocean Observing System (GOOS) which aims to create a permanent system of ocean observation.